jurij-bozic/shopping-list/README.md

 ## Development server

 First, set up the local JSON server by running `json-server --watch data.json`.
 This will run on `http://localhost:3000/`.

 Then start the project with `npm start`, which will prompt you to select a new port, which means it will run on `http://localhost:3001/`.

-Run `npm start` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Angular packages